-Summary and discussion - single doses
+Summary and discussion- single doses

-133. The increased incidence of fracture and falls that was reported by Sanders et al., 2010 cannot be discounted, but there is no obvious toxicological mechanism that would explain a hazard of falls in the absence of hypercalcaemia, and the finding requires independent replication before it can be given much weight.
+131. The increased incidence of fracture and falls that was reported by Sanders et al., 2010 cannot be discounted, but there is no obvious toxicological mechanism that would explain a hazard of falls in the absence of hypercalcaemia, and the finding requires independent replication before it can be given much weight.

-134. Results from most controlled studies in which occasional high doses of vitamin D have been administered suggest that serum levels of 25(OH)D would not reach the levels associated with vitamin D toxicity.
-An exception to this, however, is a study in infants aged 1-20 months, in which doses of $15,000 \mu g$ vitamin D2 every 3 months increased serum concentrations of 25(OH)D by up to 1000 nmol/L and hypercalcaemia occurred in 34% participants (Markestad et al., 1987).
+132. Results from most controlled studies in which occasional high doses of vitamin D have been administered suggest that serum levels of 25(OH)D would not reach the levels associated with vitamin D toxicity.
+An exception to this, however, is a study in infants aged 1-20 months, in which doses of 15,000 μg vitamin D2 every 3 months increased serum concentrations of 25(OH)D by up to 1000 nmol/L and hypercalcaemia occurred in 34% participants.

-135. On the basis of this evidence, COT concludes that doses of 7500 $\mu$ g at intervals of 3 months or longer would not be expected to cause adverse effects in adults.
+133. On the basis of this evidence, COT concludes that doses of 7500 μ g at intervals of 3 months or longer would not be expected to cause adverse effects in adults.
 However, there is greater uncertainty about the effects of larger doses, which might cause hypercalcaemia in some individuals, even if only given infrequently.
-There are insufficient data to specify a safe upper limit for single doses in children, but the limited information that is available suggests that significant toxicity could occur in infants from a dose of 15,000 $\mu$ g.
+There are insufficient data to specify a safe upper limit for single doses in children, but the limited information that is available suggests that significant toxicity could occur in infants from a dose of 15,000 μ g.